Pre-order the book here!!! Book Birthday: 11 July 2023!!

 CASBS, or the Center for Advanced Study in the Behavioral Sciences at Stanford University, brings together deep thinkers from diverse disciplines and communities to advance understanding of the full range of human beliefs, behaviors, interactions, and institutions.
 A leading incubator of human-centered knowledge, CASBS facilitates collaborations across academia, policy, industry, civil society, and government to collectively design a better future.

-Gómez’ plan for the CASBS Fellowship Year is to write her first academic book: [working title] Cultural Betrayal: From Violent Silencing to Healing from Sexual Abuse for Black Women & Girls: From Black Lives Matter to MeToo (Publisher: APA Books).
+Gómez’ plan for the CASBS Fellowship Year is to write her first academic book: [working title] Cultural Betrayal: From Violent Silencing to Healing from Sexual Abuse for Black Women & Girls (Publisher: APA Books).

 From the 2020 National Academy of Sciences (NAS) 157th Annual Meeting– Picture from NAS’ U.S. Kavli Frontiers of Sciences Symposium